Hotels with a Rooftop in Ibiza

 Who this hotel is best for: Groups, party-goers, girls’ trips, and some families

-Overall feel: Fun, bright 4-star
+Overall feel: Fun, welcoming 4-star

 🛏 Room Details